 The proposed method: Latent Dynamics Networks

 In this study, researchers of Politecnico introduced Latent Dynamics Networks (LDNet), which offer significant innovations over existing methodologies.
-Such are able to automatically detect the intrinsic dynamics of the physical system under investigation by representing its state with a small number of variables called latent variables.
+Such neural networks are able to automatically detect the intrinsic dynamics of the physical system under investigation by representing its state with a small number of variables called latent variables.

 Compared with data-driven methods considered state of the art, LDNets allow for up to five times more accurate results, while at the same time allowing for a reduction of more than 90 percent in the number of parameters required.

 The implications and future prospects of this innovation are broad, ranging from fluid dynamics to biomechanics, from earth sciences to epidemiology, to name a few.
-LDNets promise to revolutionize the study of complex systems with space-time dynamics, positively impacting various aspects of scientific research, from simulations to sensitivity analysis, parameter estimation, and uncertainty quantification.
+LDNets promise to revolutionize the study of complex systems with space-time dynamics, positively impacting various aspects of scientific research, from real-time simulations to sensitivity analysis, parameter estimation, and uncertainty quantification.

 Source: Polytechnic University of Milan